Moving Between States: Vehicle Registration Timeline

 - 183-day physical presence: Most states.
 Used to establish income tax residency, which typically also triggers registration residency.

-The practical rule for 2026: assume the clock starts the day you sign a long-term lease or close on a home, even if other triggers are deferred.
-The DMV cross-checks against utility records, voter rolls, and public school enrollment.
+Safe assumption for 2026: the clock starts the day you sign a long-term lease or close on a home, even if you haven't gotten around to the other triggers yet.
+State DMVs cross-check against utility hookups, voter rolls, and public school enrollment, so a quiet move-in date rarely stays quiet.

 Active-duty military and college students 2026